 Klaus was ultimately sentenced to two years and four months in prison after being convicted of aggravated extortion and grievous bodily harm.
 At the time, the court also recommended he be confined to a permanent placement in a psychiatric institution after hearing expert testimony from a psychiatrist who labeled him dangerous and at risk of escalating his behavior to more serious acts of violence.

-His stay in the psychiatric clinic lasted around 7 years and, while confined to the facility for his criminal convictions, Klaus changed his legal sex and received breast implants.
-Disturbingly, due to the laws in place at the time, Klaus would have had to receive the approval of two mental health professionals to proceed with his legal sex change.
+His stay in the psychiatric clinic lasted around 7 years and, while confined to the facility for his criminal convictions, Klaus began to identify as female and received breast implants.